alijprof/CSM---Obol-DVT-Integration/README.md

 - **Git**: Ensure that you have Git installed on your system for version control and code management.

 - **Docker**: Install Docker and make sure it is running before executing the commands.
-Docker is required for deploying Obol DVT nodes.
+Docker is required for deploying Obol DVs nodes.

 If you are unsure, please read the [Obol documentation](https://docs.obol.org/docs/start/quickstart_overview) comprehensively on how to run as a DV cluster.
 This will be a walkthrough of a CLI setup as the launchpad currently uses the retroactive fund address that is not accepted by the Lido DAO and CSM.